Calesi19/Task-Tamer/README.md

 # Task Tamer

 A simple to do list api to practice creating a .NET Web API.
+This Repo serves a reference guide for creating .NET APIs.

 # How to run the project